timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-03-11
+# Objectives for Today 2021-03-12

-- Writing an email for my targeted email blast.
+- Continue reviewing the email for my targeted email blast.
 - Preparing Copy and Phrases for Store-Page.
+- Create Social Media Action Clips
 - Tuning Performance Words.
-- Create Social Media Action Clips
 - Bringing Eggcelerate! to the World!

 **Purpose**